Your Fort Gordon Area Guide

 Fort Gordon is located about eight miles southwest of the heart of Augusta, Georgia.
 Most people live off base, as there simply isn’t enough housing for the current population.
 Check out photos of all the Ft Gordon housing neighborhoods at PCSgrades.com.
 There is one commissary (closed on Mondays) and one Exchange located on post.
 Fort Gordon boasts a 93-bed hospital with an Emergency Room.
 Dwight D. Eisenhower Army Medical Center used to be the headquarters of the Army’s Southeast Regional Medical Command.
 There is one elementary school on post, Freedom Park, which serves K-8 and is operated by Richmond County.
 High school students living on post are zoned for ARC, also in Richmond County.

 Have you spent time at Fort Gordon?
 Head on over to PCSgrades and register for your FREE account!
-Leave reviews about Hood, or any other area your military journey has taken you.
+Leave reviews about Fort Gordon, or any other area your military journey has taken you.
 Help us build the very best military PCS resource available!

 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Together, we can truly make a difference!